Iguazu Falls, Argentina & Brazil

 Myth and Legend

-According to an old tale of the town, the rivers and waterfalls were created by an angry god who broke the river canal to force the rebuke of escaped Mortal lovers who ran off with the woman.
+According to an old town tale, the rivers and waterfalls were created by an angry god who broke the river canal to force the rebuke of escaped Mortal lovers who ran off with the woman.
 The legend makes the wonder of this attraction even more mysterious and speculative.

 Biodiversity

-That whole area is close to a rainforest, which, again, makes it a paradise of flora and fauna with even one thousand species of plants, animals, and insects calling there a place of existence.
-Both of them are now celebrated as the guardians of the Iguazu Falls and the ecosystems that exist around them.
+That area is close to a rainforest, making it a paradise of flora and fauna.
+Over one thousand species of plants, animals, and insects call it home.
+Both are now celebrated as the guardians of the Iguazu Falls and the ecosystems around them.

-UN World Heritage Sites: Both Argentina’s Iguazu National Park and Brazil’s Iguaçu National Park enjoy the UNESCO World Heritage Site designation as a result of their natural beauty and rich biodiversity.
-The parks are operated jointly by the two countries in order to preserve this unique environment for the generations to come.
+UN World Heritage Sites: Argentina’s Iguazu National Park and Brazil’s Iguaçu National Park both enjoy the UNESCO World Heritage Site designation due to their natural beauty and rich biodiversity.
+The two countries operate the parks jointly to preserve this unique environment for future generations.

 Practical Information